AlexWybranski/baremetal-stm-temperaturesystem/README.md

 # baremetal-stm-temperaturesystem

+#### Disclaimer
+Due to free profiles of CERT++ in clang-tidy, this code is supposed to be taken as "SEI CERT-ish verified"

 ## System overview
 After RTOS scheduler start, system is reading temperature from BME280 sensor every second.
 DisplayTask fetches temperature value and shows it on the 8-segment display.
 In the meantime, UART task is waiting for user command and taking appropriate action based on the input.
 If all tasks are reporting every 3s independent watchdog is being fed by WatchdogTask.